ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
+This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
-This plugin is ready for translation.
-The `.pot` file is included and placed in the "`languages`" folder.
-Many of plugin users would be delighted if you shared your translation with the community.
-Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.
+The POT file is included and placed in the "`languages`" folder.
+Just send the PO file to me at the arthurgareginyan@gmail.com and I will include this translation within the next plugin update.
+Many of plugin users would be delighted if you share your translation with the community.
+Thanks for your contribution!

 = Q. How does it work? =
-A. Simply go to the plugin settings page, add your scripts to the field and click the "Save Changes" button.
+A. Simply go to the plugin settings page, place your scripts in the field and click the "Save changes" button.
 Enjoy the result of applying your scripts.
 It's that simple!
 You can find the plugin settings page at "`WP Admin Panel`" -> "`Settings`" -> "`Head and Footer Scripts Inserter`".

 = Q. How much of scripts I can enter in the field? =